zikunz/tp/docs/UserGuide.md

 #### 2.2.8.
 Discover the most popular item(s): `items stats`

-If you would like to gain some useful insights from the orders history since you start using easyLog, the `items stats` feature will let you know the most popular item(s) ordered by customers.
+If you would like to gain some useful insights from the order history since you start using easyLog, the `items stats` feature will let you know the most popular item(s) ordered by customers.
 You will also be reminded to stock up.

 Steps to obtain the most popular item(s) in the items list: